nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/oHH_ES7fNWY/index.md

 ---
 title: Sending email from Office 365 for TFS 2013
-description: Have you ever tried to configure emails for an application to send through office 365?
+description: Learn how to configure email notifications in TFS 2013 using Office 365.
+Enhance your app's communication effortlessly!
+More at nakedalm.com/blog.
 date: 2014-01-02T15:58:51Z
 videoId: oHH_ES7fNWY
 url: /resources/videos/:slug